-Currently, there are 24 Faculty Senators, and the distribution among members from each Jefferson school and college is as follows:
+Currently, there are 24 Faculty Senators, and the distribution among members from each Jefferson College and college is as follows:

 - Medical College 8

-Each School within TJU should institute procedures to provide for the yearly nomination and election of Senators by the Faculty within that School.
+Each College within TJU should institute procedures to provide for the yearly nomination and election of Senators by the Faculty within that College.
 Terms of office for Senators shall be two years except for the first election.
-For the inaugural Senate only, half of the membership in each College or School will serve a two year term, while the other half will serve full three year terms.
+For the inaugural Senate only, half of the membership in each College or College will serve a two year term, while the other half will serve full three year terms.
 This will ensure that the senate membership will undergo a 50% turn-over every year, thereby maintaining continuity.

 After each College or College elects its senators, the Senate membership will elect the Senate officers (President and Secretary) from among the senate membership per procedures established by the Senate.
 Based on the outcome of that election, the President and Secretary will be appointed to two year terms on the Senate.
 The remainder of the inaugural senate membership will be randomly assigned to either two or three year terms using a stratified randomization procedure (stratification according to College or college).
 In subsequent elections, senators will be elected to two year terms.